DOROTHY DAY-CATHOLIC WORKER COLLECTION

 Series W45, the Dorothy Day House Community (Syracuse, NY) Records, 1981-1989 (0.2 cubic foot), documents a CW house founded by Patricia Sher in 1981.
 It was later operated by Catholic Charities as a shelter for women and children before closing in 2018.

-Series W-46, the Dorothy and William Gauchat Papers, 1930-2001 (1.5 cubic feet), contains correspondence and manuscripts documenting their work with the homeless as members of the early Cleveland Catholic Worker community and later at Our Lady of the Wayside, a home they founded for severely disabled children in nearby Avon, Ohio.
+Series W-46, the Dorothy and William Gauchat Papers, 1930-2001 (1.5 cubic feet), contains correspondence and manuscripts documenting their work as members of the early Cleveland Catholic Worker community and later at Our Lady of the Wayside, a home they founded for severely disabled children in nearby Avon, Ohio.
 Of note are the extensive file of their courtship correspondence and many letters from Dorothy Day.

 Series W-47, the Unity Kitchen Community (Syracuse, NY) Records, 1970- (2.1 cubic feet), includes correspondence and writings by and about the community.
 They document UKC's commitment to "lavish but limited hospitality" and fidelity to the magisterium of the Roman Catholic Church in the early 1980s, after a lengthy process of discernment.